INO-Physics-Analysis/GenieModifiedINO/README.md

-# The GENIE Event Generator
+# The GENIE Event Generator With Modification For INO

+The GENIE source code is modified to include exposure time in gevgen_atmo.
+Also the output format compatible with INO ICAL code is added.

+#How to RUN the executable
+gevgen_atmo -e 1 -g InoGeom_det.root -L cm -D g_cm3 -E 0,10 -f HAKKM:ino-nu-solar_max.dat[14] -o output -w 0 --cross-sections cross14.xml --seed 4321

+#How to convert to INO Specific Format
+ gntpc -i output.100000000.ghep.root -f nu_INOGEN_rootracker -o output.root

 The GENIE Generator product is an advanced physics simulation used by nearly all modern neutrino experiments and it plays a key role in the exploitation of neutrino data.
 This product implements a modern software framework for MC event generators and includes state-of-the-art physics modules for neutrino or charged-lepton interactions with nucleons or nuclei, and for the simulation of nucleon decay, n-bar oscillation and boosted dark matter.
 It captures the latest results of the GENIE global analysis of neutrino scattering data and includes several tunes that were produced using the proprietary Comparisons and Tuning products.
 The GENIE physics model is universal and comprehensive:  It handles all neutrinos and targets, and all processes relevant from MeV to PeV energy scales.
 The Generator includes several tools (flux drivers, detector geometry navigation drivers, specialized event generation apps, event reweighting engines) to simulate complex experimental setups in full detail and to support generator-related analysis tasks.

 For more information, visit http://www.genie-mc.org